Auto Mechanic Classes and Courses Overview

 Classes for potential auto mechanics are available at the certificate and associate's degree level, and they are offered at community colleges and technical schools.
 Keep reading to get some essential information for students in this field and to find out more about classes in auto mechanics.

-Auto mechanic classes can be taken at technical and community colleges, usually in the form of certificate or associate degree programs.
+Auto mechanic classes can be taken at technical and community colleges as a part of both educational and vocational programs.
 While the material in auto mechanic training programs varies between schools, virtually all programs include courses in engine service, brake service, electric systems and automotive steering.
 Most auto mechanic classes include extensive lab work, so that students can gain hands-on experience in servicing vehicles.

 List of Auto Mechanic Classes